 Anyone who enjoys venturing into the mountains will agree there are the great trips, the good trips and unfortunately, the nightmares and/or disasters.
 The way I see it, every so often you are dealt a nightmare to serve as a reminder to appreciate the great days you’ve had.
-This final peak of our weekend ranks as a top nightmare we have experienced.
+This final peak of our weekend, on Rio Grande Pyramid, ranks as a top nightmare we have experienced.
 Let’s reconstruct how this happens.1.
 Start with a big morning by skiing nearby Handies’ Peak one day after skiing both Redcloud and Sunshine Peaks, and orchestrate a trip to ski a remote centennial (100 highest) peak with unproven ski lines.
 Make certain that the mountain can only be reached via a twenty mile round trip backpack.
 Commence trip immediately.
 Don’t wait until the following morning, head in to camp late that afternoon.

 2. Once at the trailhead discover Christy’s telemark binding is half torn out of her ski, and bent.
 Refuse to heed this bad omen as a sign to go home, and repair it just enough to make the trip happen.
 Enlist the car jack, a green scrubby and a leatherman, straighten and remount.
 It should be fine, she should just avoid making any telemark turns.

 3. Haul big packs with overnight gear and skis on tired legs up six fairly flat miles to camp in the late afternoon on a sunny day in late May.
-Do it only at a point in spring when the snow is in transition and you’re either walking in mud, running meltwater, or on unsupportive snow that fails into postholes regularly.
+Do it only at a point in spring when the snow is in transition and you’re either walking in mud, running meltwater, or on unsupportive snow that fails into post holes regularly.
 You can curse a bit.
 After battling the adverse trail conditions for about four hours, arrive to camp at dusk, thoroughly worked, with sore feet and wet boot liners.

 4. Get up super early, feeling tired for both yesterday’s effort, and because you’re not excited to have a 14 mile day to get to the summit and back to the car.
 Don’t follow the trail you know of and have hiked before, but insist that there’s a better one elsewhere.
 You won’t know it but you’re achy feet will have another 12 hours in the ski boots.

-d. that Christy’s tele binding could fail at any moment, and we’re in the middle of nowhere.
+D. Christy’s telemark binding could fail at any moment, and we’re in the middle of nowhere.